CZ-NIC/deckard/README.rst

 - python-augeas_ - Python bindings for augeas API
 - pytest_ - testing framework for Python, used for running the test cases
 - pytest-xdist_ - module for pytest for distributed testing
-- custom C libraries (installed automatically, see below)
+- dumpcap_ - command line tool for network capture (part of Wireshark)
+- libfaketime_ - embedded because Deckard requires a rather recent version

 For convenient use it is strongly recommended to have a C compiler, Git, and ``make`` available.
-First execution of ``make`` will automatically download and compile following libraries:

-- libfaketime_ - embedded because Deckard requires a rather recent version
-- `modified socket_wrapper`_ - custom modification of `original socket_wrapper`_ library (part of the cwrap_ tool set for creating an isolated networks)

 Compatibility
 -------------

-Works well on Linux, Mac OS X [#]_ and probably all BSDs.
-Tested with `Knot DNS Resolver`_, `Unbound`_, and `PowerDNS Recursor`_.
-It should work with other software as well as long as all functions used by the binary under test are supported by our `modified socket_wrapper`_.

-.. [#] Python from Homebrew must be used, as the built-in Python is protected by the CSR_ from OS X 10.11 and prevents library injection.
+Deckard uses user and network namespaces to simulate the network environment so only Linux (with kernel version 3.8 or newer) is supported.
+It however is possible to run Deckard on other platforms in Docker.
+Just note that your container has to run as `--priviledged` for the namespaces to run properly.

 Usage
 -----